 The introduction of food facets allows for much more detailed specifications of consumption and concentration data.
 However, it introduces the problem of deciding on which level of detail the exposure assessment should be performed.
 That is, should concentration models be generated on the level of foods-without-facets or on the level of foods-with-facets?
-E.g., should the concentrations of clementine peeled (A01CE#F28.A07LC) and clementine unprocessed (A01CE#F28.A0COS) be modelled separately or should one model be constructed for clementine (A01CE)?
+E.g., should the concentrations of clementine peeled (A01CE#F28.A07LC) and clementine unprocessed (A01CE#F28.A07CS) be modelled separately or should one model be constructed for clementine (A01CE)?
 Treating all clementine's as equal may yield over-simplified conversions, whereas treating all separately may lead to many concentration models based on only few measurements.
 In MCRA, no implicit grouping of concentrations of equal foods with different facets is applied.
-If concentrations are provided for both clementine peeled (A01CE#F28.A07LC) and clementine unprocessed (A01CE#F28.A0COS), then these are modelled separately.
+If concentrations are provided for both clementine peeled (A01CE#F28.A07LC) and clementine unprocessed (A01CE#F28.A07LC) and clementine unprocessed (A01CE#F28.A07LC) and clementine unprocessed (A01CE#F28.A0C0S), then these are modelled separately.
 Another question is whether the order of the facets is relevant or not.
 E.g., is A0BYV#F02.A06GF\$F03.A06HY the same as A0BYV#F03.A06HY\$F02.A06GF?
 Regarding this matter, MCRA considers the facet order to be important.
-I.e., A0BYV#F02.A06GF\$F03.A06HY is not the same as A0BYV#F03.A06HY\$F02.A06GF.
+I.e., A0BYV#F02.A06GF\$F03.A06HY is not the same as A0BYV#F02.A06GF.